Wait, Why Are We Still Talking about PCI?

 Neither time (more than 15 years, and counting), nor carrots (positive impact on reputation and brand, reduced risk of a data breach), nor sticks (negative impact on reputation and brand, significant cost of a data breach, fines and penalties for non-compliance) have succeeded in getting all affected organizations to meet these minimum standards for protecting cardholder data.
-For example in a recent Aberdeen study, out of 222 organizations who create, collect, integrate, process, store, or transmit cardholder data such that it is subject to PCI compliance requirements – just 135 (61%) said that they have currently achieved, report, and certify compliance.
+For example, in a recent Aberdeen study, out of 222 organizations who create, collect, integrate, process, store, or transmit cardholder data such that it is subject to PCI compliance requirements—just 135 (61 percent) said that they have currently achieved, report, and certify compliance.

-To be fair, 6 out of 7 (86%) respondents have to deal with the complexity of multiple types of data and / or data-related processes subject to security and privacy compliance requirements – just 1 in 7 (14%) have the relative simplicity of having to deal with only one.
+To be fair, 6 out of 7 (86 percent) respondents have to deal with the complexity of multiple types of data and/or data-related processes subject to security and privacy compliance requirements—just one in 7 (14 percent) have the relative simplicity of having to deal with only one.
 If best-in-class data protection and compliance were easier and less expensive to implement, there would be far more companies doing it.

-None of the above would matter, if data breaches rarely occurred.
-Unfortunately, Aberdeen’s analysis of more than 3,200 public data breach disclosures from 2017-2018 shows that about 75% of all disclosed data breaches are the result of malicious intent (i.e., primarily from cybercriminals and other external threat actors), while the remaining 25% are self-inflicted (e.g., accidental loss of data and devices).
+None of the above would matter if data breaches rarely occurred.
+Unfortunately, Aberdeen’s analysis of more than 3,200 public data breach disclosures from 2017-2018 shows that about 75 percent of all disclosed data breaches are the result of malicious intent (i.e., primarily from cybercriminals and other external threat actors), while the remaining 25 percent are self-inflicted (e.g., accidental loss of data and devices).
 If cybercrime didn’t pay, there would be far fewer cybercriminals.

 Just where are these data breaches occurring?
 An analysis of empirical data for security incidents (i.e., any attempt to compromise the confidentiality, integrity, or availability of a data asset) and data breaches (i.e., the confirmed disclosure of a data asset to an unauthorized party) by the type of asset compromised shows that servers (e.g., back-end applications and databases) are much more frequently under attack.
 But endpoints (e.g., user devices, point of sale devices, other connected devices) have a much higher likelihood of being compromised.
 As shown in the following chart, for each of the past two years servers have been in the upper-right quadrant based on both number of investigated attempts and number of confirmed successes.
-But the effective success rate (breaches / incident) is much higher for endpoints (between 43-54%) than for servers (between 26-36%).
+But the effective success rate (breaches/incident) is much higher for endpoints (between 43-54 percent) than for servers (between 26-36 percent).

 What can be done to protect cardholder data more effectively in these unstructured, endpoint-oriented use cases?